dim-lang/dim/README.md

 ## What's fastype?

-fastype is a modern text editor, focused on features below.

 * Friendly: out of box, minimum to learn in easy mode.
 * Effective: minimum time cost with maximum job done.
 * Performance: fast